andersondepaiva/youtube-adsless/README.md

 ## Usage

-Once installed, the extension will automatically block ads on YouTube.
-No further configuration is needed.
+Once installed, the extension will add a button on context menu to open the video in another tab without ads (using youtube-nocookie.com)

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.